rnostream/pypi.streamsx.pmml/package/docs/source/index.rst

 ============================

-For details of implementing applications in Python for IBM Streams including IBM Cloud Private for Data and the Streaming Analytics service running on IBM Cloud see:
+For details of implementing applications in Python for IBM Streams including IBM Cloud Pak for Data and the Streaming Analytics service running on IBM Cloud see:

   * `streamsx package documentation <https://streamsxtopology.readthedocs.io/en/stable>`_